ailabstw/FLaVor/examples/inference/README.md

 Once the FLaVor Inference Service is running, send POST requests to the `/invocations` endpoint with image data and associated JSON formatted in AiCOCO format to perform inference.
 See [`send_request.py`](./send_request.py) for python example.

+### Tabular Records Artifacts

+Tabular inference responses may include `records.href`, a downloadable JSONL artifact for per-row results.
+FLaVor serves this artifact through `GET records.href`, but does not delete generated records artifacts after a successful invocation.
+Operators or integrating services are responsible for cleaning the configured records output directory according to their retention policy.

 ### More Examples for Various Tasks

 We try to integrate FLaVor with other existing projects or libraries.
 Please visit following instruction pages: